Mbed-TLS/mbedtls/README.rst

 mbed TLS includes an elaborate test suite in *tests/* that initially requires Perl to generate the tests files (e.g. *test_suite_mpi.c*).
 These files are generates from a **function file** (e.g. *suites/test_suite_mpi.function*) and a **data file** (e.g. *suites/test_suite_mpi.data*).
 The **function file** contains the template for each test function.
 The **data file** contains the test cases, specified as parameters that should be pushed into a template function.

-For machines with a Unix shell and OpenSSL (and optionnally GnuTLS) installed, additional test scripts are available:
+For machines with a Unix shell and OpenSSL (and optionally GnuTLS) installed, additional test scripts are available:

 - *tests/ssl-opt.sh* runs integration tests for various TLS options (renegotiation, resumption, etc.) and tests interoperability of these options with other implementations.
 - *tests/compat.sh* tests interoperability of every ciphersuite with other implementations.